-If you wish more information about the French Club and its activities, send your questions by e-mail to the coordinator, Jamie Root.
+If you'd like more information about the French Club and its activities, send your questions by email to the coordinator, Sarah Kay Hurst.

 Each year, we celebrate Mardi Gras with a French Club party, sometimes joining forces with the Circolo Italiano, as this last big bash before the Catholic period of Lent is important in both cultural traditions.
 Each year in the Spring we also host a French Talent Show where students compete to win prizes by showcasing their talents (in French) in music, short theatrical skits, poetry readings, or dance of a certain French-speaking area.
 The last few years, we have hosted a night of dance from Brittany, the danse bretonne, in November, where students learn the dance and enjoy food from the region.
 Come be part of our French Club traditions!